vpletea/nix-flake/README.md

 # Nixos Installation from flake
 ### Partitioning
-- Clone the repository and cd
+- Clone the repository and cd into your machine dir
 - Partition the disk using disko:
 ```
 sudo nix --experimental-features "nix-command flakes" \